yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

    files in subtle ways that we haven't been able to identify.
 Please email jzuhone@gmail.com if you find any bugs!

-Two ``EventList`` instances can be added together:
+Two ``EventList`` instances can be added together, which is useful if they were created using different data sources:

 .. code:: python

     events3 = events1+events2

-.. warning:: This doesn't check for parameter consistency between the two lists!
-It will simply assume that they are the same and use the `parameters` dictionary from the first `EventList`.
+.. warning:: This only works if the two event lists were generated using
+    the same parameters!

 Creating a X-ray observation from an in-memory dataset
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++